Jamesokay/van-gogh-app/README.md

-# Clone of Leonardo.Ai Image Generation Interface (Next.js 14, Supabase, Tailwind)
+# Clone of Leonardo.Ai Image Generation Interface (Next.js 14, Supabase, Chakra UI, Tailwind)

 Practically speaking, I undertook this project in order to learn the latest version of Next.js and familiarise myself with Supabase.
 On a personal level, I am extremely interested in artificial intelligence, most specifically as an augmenation to the creative process, and was eager to build something within that domain.
 Thus far I have been able to replicate most of the image generation functionality provided by the Leonardo.Ai web application.
 I am now in the process of implementing the Universal Upscaler feature.
 While I have a version of the project deployed on Vercel, only the admin account (i.e. me) has access to image generation functionality, since this requires a Leonardo.Ai API key and tokens (i.e. it costs money).